return42/sphkerneldoc/doc/index.rst

 ... what more should we consider?

-In this POV only one (huge) document is created.
-In the long run the documentation has to be chunked into small *projects*, each with it's own document, which can be generated and distributed alone.
-Cross reference between this *projects* will be ensured by `intersphinx`_.
+In this POC only one (huge) document is created.
+In the long run the documentation has to be chunked into small *projects*, each with it's own document, which can be generated and distributed stand-alone.
+Cross reference between these *projects* will be ensured by `intersphinx`_.
 The term *project* has to be defined.

 Discussion & related efforts